 - Bowdlerization: The series was badly cut when aired on FOX and in syndication

-- Cold Turkeys Are Everywhere: Nice little sendup — Martin has to give up coffee.
-Suddenly every one of the little film clips in his head is about....
+- Cold Turkeys Are Everywhere: A nice little sendup — Martin has to give up coffee.
+Suddenly every one of the little film clips in his head is about...

 - The Ghost: Annoyingly perfect Richard.

-- Incest Is Relative: In the episode "Theory of Relativity", Martin and his cousin Sarah (played by Helen "Supergirl" Slater) find themselves attracted to each other but unable to act upon it for most of the episode.
+- Kissing Cousins: In the episode "Theory of Relativity", Martin and his cousin Sarah (played by Helen Slater, remembered for playing Supergirl in the eponymous film) find themselves attracted to each other but unable to act upon it for most of the episode.
 When they finally find themselves alone and unable to be interrupted, their mutual passion fizzles out when they notice how much their feet resemble each other's.

-- Magic Plastic Surgery: Eddie Charles, is replaced by a different actor partway through the first series.
+- Magic Plastic Surgery: Eddie Charles is replaced by a different actor partway through the first season.
 This is explained away by having him get surgery to change his eyelids.
 So he gets a whole new face and several extra inches of height!
 However, everybody says that he doesn't look any different.
-Martin quips "A little younger maybe."
-Devillishly clever, these eyelid surgeons!
+Martin quips "A little younger, maybe."
+Devilishly clever, these eyelid surgeons!

-- The Missus and the Ex: This happened in the episode "Three Coins in the Dryer".
-Martin imagined all kinds of craziness about them viciously fighting each other.
-It turned out that they were indeed rather awkward and uncomfortable with each other, but perfectly nice to each other.
-Martin's ex-wife only reacted with a friendly detached amusement that they had so obviously been having sex.
+- The Missus and the Ex: This happens in the episode "Three Coins in the Dryer".
+Martin imagines all kinds of craziness about them viciously fighting each other.
+It turns out that they are rather awkward and uncomfortable with each other, but perfectly nice.
+Martin's ex-wife only reacts with a friendly detached amusement that they have so obviously been having sex.

 - Prima Donna Director: Sir Roland Moorecock (David Bowie) in "The Second Greatest Story Ever Told" — he's nasty to everyone but is kowtowed to nonetheless.
 Martin ultimately tries to call him out on his nastiness only to discover that he's more than aware of how much he's resented; he just doesn't care.